 Lenneke Marelaan 6

 The inquiries should include the individual's name, address, and other relevant contact information (phone number, email address).
 Ingersoll Rand will use all reasonable efforts to honor such requests as quickly as possible.

 Ingersoll Rand websites may contain links to other "non-Ingersoll Rand" websites.
 Ingersoll Rand assumes no responsibility for the content or the privacy policies and practices on those websites.
 Ingersoll Rand encourages all users to read the privacy statements of those sites; their privacy practices may differ from those of Ingersoll Rand.

-The practices described in this Policy are current Personal data protection policies as of September 1, 2012.
-Ingersoll Rand reserves the right to modify or amend this Policy at any time consistent with the requirements of the Safe Harbor Principles.
+The practices described in this Policy are current Personal data protection policies as of November 28, 2017.
+Ingersoll Rand reserves the right to modify or amend this Policy at any time consistent with the requirements of the relevant principles and applicable law.
 Appropriate notice will be given concerning such amendments.